peepsquest/tutorials/src/creatingSpritesheets.md

 ### Creating Task

-Here is the example folder layout for the pixi.js example from where the images above were found
+Here is the folder layout for pixi.js' second example

     ▾ tp/
         eggHead.png